3. Put the order on hold and confirm it

 ...

-and that seQura returned a URL ending in /9201b602-94b3-4804-8ef2-080c518378ee in the Location header, the IPN request will look like this:
+And seQura returned a URL ending in /9201b602-94b3-4804-8ef2-080c518378ee in the Location header, the IPN request looks like this:

 POST /ipn-me HTTP/1.1

-User-Agent: SeQura-IPN/1.0
+User-Agent: seQura-IPN/1.0

 Connection: close